jmmastey/slack_message/README.md

-Slack Message - A Friendly DSL for Building Messages
+SlackMessage: a Friendly DSL for Slack
 =============

-A friendly little DSL to build (and send) rich Slack messages using the block API.
-Designed to require zero dependencies and to make maintaining your Slack integration easy.
+SlackMessage is a wrapper over the [Block Kit API](https://app.slack.com/block-kit-builder/) to make it easy to read and write messages to slack in your ruby application.
+It has zero dependencies and is built to be opinionated to keep your configuration needs low.

 To install, just add `slack_message` to your bundle and you're ready to go.